dashingsoft/pyarmor/docs/platforms.rst

 command `pyarmor -d download` will also display this path at the beginning.
-It's appreicated to send this platform information to jondy.zhao@gmail.com so that it could be recognized by `pyarmor` autmatically.
+It's appreicated to send this platform information to jondy.zhao@gmail.com so that it could be recognized by `pyarmor` automatically.
 This script will display the required information by `pyarmor`:

 .. code-block:: python